Cards

 Irina Tsymbaliuk

-APR for a credit card: Meaning
+APR for a credit card: What Is It

 APR is the annual percentage rate that includes the total price you pay for borrowing costs from your credit vendor yearly.
 The APR for a credit card unites all annual charges under one dome, meaning the provider’s interest rates and other standard fees.